fweidner/UE4-Plugin-OffAxis/README.md

 It works.
 But it is (always) experimental :)

 * OffAxisProjection / FishTank VR
-** in 2D Mode: OffAxisActor can be placed arbitrarily.
+  * in 2D Mode: OffAxisActor can be placed arbitrarily.
-** in 3D Mode: OffAxisActor can be placed parallel to the Z-Y-Plane and rotated using pitch and roll.
+  * in 3D Mode: OffAxisActor can be translated in x,y, z and rotated using pitch and roll.
-* Also shows one possibility of how to modify the projection matrix.
+* Also shows a possibility of how to modify the projection matrix.

 ## How to use:
 Assuming you start with a Basic Code C++ project: